-On May 19, 2006, we, along with Corrections Corporation of America, referred to as CCA, were sued by an individual plaintiff in the Circuit Court of the Second Judicial Circuit for Leon County, Florida (Case No. 2005CA001884).
-The complaint alleges that, during the period from 1995 to 2004, we and CCA overbilled the State of Florida by an amount of at least \$12.7 million by submitting to the State false claims for various items relating to (i) repairs, maintenance and improvements to certain facilities which we operate in Florida, (ii) our staffing patterns in filling vacant security positions at those facilities, and (iii) our alleged failure to meet the conditions of certain waivers granted to us by the State of Florida from the payment of liquidated damages penalties relating to our staffing patterns at those facilities.
-The portion of the complaint relating to us arises out of our operations at our South Bay and Moore Haven, Florida correctional facilities.
-The complaint appears to be based largely on the same set of issues raised by a Florida Inspector General's Evaluation Report released in late June 2005, referred to as the IG Report, which alleged that we and CCA overbilled the State of Florida by over \$12 million.
+On May 19, 2006, we along with Corrections Corporation of America, referred to as CCA, was sued by an individual plaintiff in the Circuit Court of the Second Judicial Circuit for Leon County, Florida (Case No. 2005CA001884).
+The complaint alleged that, during the period from 1995 to 2004, we and CCA over billed the State of Florida by an amount of at least \$12.7 million by submitting false claims to the State for various items under the management contracts at our South Bay and Moore Haven, Florida correctional facilities.
+The complaint appeared to be largely based on the same set of issues raised by a Florida Inspector General's Evaluation Report released in late June 2005, referred to below as the IG Report, which alleged that we and CCA over billed the State of Florida by over \$12.0 million.
+On August 10, 2007, the plaintiff voluntarily dismissed the lawsuit without prejudice.
+No payment was made by us.

-Subsequently, the Florida Department of Management Services, referred to as the DMS, which is responsible for administering our correctional contracts with the State of Florida, conducted a detailed analysis of the allegations raised by the IG Report which included a comprehensive written response to the IG Report which we had prepared and delivered to the DMS.
-In September 2005, the DMS provided a letter to us stating that, although its review had not yet been fully completed, it did not find any indication of any improper conduct by us.
+As a result of the set of issues raised by the Florida Inspector General, the Florida Department of Management Services ("DMS") conducted a detailed analysis of the allegations raised by the IG Report which included a comprehensive written response to the IG Report prepared by us.
+In September 2005, the DMS provided a letter to us stating that, although its review had not yet been fully completed, it did not find any indication of any improper conduct.
 On October 17, 2006, DMS provided a letter to us stating that its review had been completed.
 We and DMS then agreed to settle this matter for \$0.3 million.
-This amount was paid in the first quarter of 2007.
-Although this determination is not dispositive of the recently initiated litigation, we believe it supports our position that we have valid defenses in this matter.
-The Florida Department of Law Enforcement is currently investigating this matter and we are cooperating with the investigation.
-We will continue to monitor this matter and intend to defend our rights vigorously.
-However, given the amounts claimed by the plaintiff and the fact that the nature of the allegations could cause adverse publicity to us, we believes that this matter, if settled unfavorably, could have a material adverse effect on our financial condition and results of operations.
+This amount was accrued at December 31, 2006 and paid in the first quarter of 2007.
+Subsequently, the Florida Department of Law Enforcement also completed its investigation of this matter and found no wrongdoing on our behalf.